jrdegbe/thamesthrive-api/docs/flow/actions/trello/delete_trello_card_action.md

 - URL of Trello board - Paste in your Trello board's URL.
 That's the same URL you can see on top of your browser window while seeing the board.
 - Name of Trello list - Type in the name of the list that you want to delete a card from.
-  In fact, Trello requires its ID, but Tracardi will find it for you, using provided list name.
+  In fact, Trello requires its ID, but ThamesThrive will find it for you, using provided list name.
 - Name of your card - That's the name of the card that you want to delete.
 It can be either a name or a dot path to the data inside event, payload, etc.